wix-incubator/detox-allure2-adapter/README.md

   - `ios: Partial<VideokittenOptionsIOS>`: Custom options for iOS, as defined by `videokitten`.
   - `android: Partial<VideokittenOptionsAndroid>`: Custom options for Android, as defined by `videokitten`.

+Refer to the [`videokitten` documentation](https://www.npmjs.com/package/videokitten) for a full list of options for each platform.

 ### `deviceViewHierarchy: boolean | DetoxAllure2AdapterDeviceViewHierarchyOptions`

 Enables capturing and visualizing the device's view hierarchy for test failures.
 This feature creates interactive HTML visualizations of the UI structure at the time of failure.